errayeil/BetterFileChooser/README.md

 # Some API notes
 Besides the BetterFileChooser and BetterComponent's that are useable within the library, it also provides an API called Registry to register data to a store off-memory.
 Utilizing the Registry is how various variables remain consistent across instances of the UI.
 Currently, it only supports the built in components but I have plans to make it available and easy to use for anything else.
 Essentially, it'll end up plug and play.
 It's basically a Preferences wrapper to store this data in an organized way.

+# Current progress
+Right now BetterFileChooser is in a heavily incomplete state, with two UI components mostly completed.
+They can be used as is now with little bugs or issues, but I would recommend not utilizing this library in any of your projects until it is mostly completed.
+The current task list is as follows:

+- [ ] Complete BetterFileList
+- [ ] Complete DriveRootTree
+- [ ] Complete FileChooserUI ( This one is pretty hefty, lots of misc. components to work on )
+- [ ] Complete BetterFileChooser

+One those four tasks are complete I will move onto integrating other components I have planned.

 # Usage
 Using BetterFileChooser is as simple as using JFileChooser: